 - Management and departmental reporting

 To maintain the integrity of the University’s financial records, it is essential that the Program Code be used appropriately and consistently among like transactions.
 Please reference the Program Codes and Definitions to determine the appropriate Program Code to use.

 Program Use by Fund (Excel)

-Program codes may have restrictions based on the fund being used.
+Program codes may have restrictions based on the fund used.
 Use this Program Codes Use By Fund resource to find appropriate Program Codes to use with a specific fund.

 Functional Classifications of Program Codes

 There are ten major functional classifications of program codes.
 The functional classifications are grouping expenses according to the purpose for which the expenses are incurred.
 The classifications explain why an expense was incurred and what activity the expenses supports (e.g. instruction, research, etc.).
 This is different from the natural classification of expenses, which describes what was purchased (e.g. employee compensation, services and supplies, utilities, etc.).
 First, determine what category of functional classification your activity belongs in, then choose a program code that would best describe the activity.

 |Operation and Maintenance of Plant||This category includes all expenses for the administration, supervision, operation, maintenance, preservation, and protection of the institution’s physical plant.
 Includes items such as janitorial/utility services; repairs to building, furniture, and equipment; maintenance of facilities; etc. Program codes 0100 and 0200 are most commonly used.|